 Septic shock is sepsis that causes extremely low blood pressure, which limits blood flow to the body.
 It can cause organ failure and death.

-If a person with sepsis is very sick, equipment in the ICU can support many body systems.
-That includes breathing, circulation, fluids, and help for organs like the kidneys and heart.
-If the person needs help breathing, a ventilator may be used.
+Equipment in the ICU can support your body.
+That includes your breathing, circulation, fluids, and help for organs like the kidneys and heart.
+If you need help breathing, a ventilator may be used.